aws/amazon-chime-sdk-ios/README.md

 The default configurations are:
 * audio format is Stereo/48KHz i.e Stereo Audio with 48KHz sampling rate (stereo48K)
-* audio device capabilities are input and output i.e. both microphone and speaker are enabled
+* audio device capabilities are input and output i.e. both microphone and speaker are enabled, which requires audio recording permissions (use `.outputOnly` or `.none` to avoid requiring audio recording permissions)
 * call kit disabled
 * audio redundancy enabled